AngelaS97/MINISTRY-OF-COAL-SEO/README.md

 number of high-quality links to gain a good domain authority and be at the top end

 of the DA scale</td>
+<td>Domain authority is a measure of the power of a domain name and is one of many search engine ranking factors.
+Domain Authority metrics are incorporated into dozens of SEO and online marketing platforms across the web.

+SEO gurus Moz can be credited with the metric known as DA or domain authority.

+Moz’s own search algorithm gauges the quality of any given site based on a huge complex combination of factors including onsite and offsite, taking into account things such as diversity of Backlinking domains to come up with a score between 0 and 100.
+A brand new site, for example, will have 0 whereas a very high authority site might have 80/100.

+It is a measure of the power of a domain name and is one of many search engine ranking factors.
+Domain authority is based on three factors: Age, Popularity, and Size. </td>
 </tr>

 <tr>